RajeshPatkarInstitute/rpian-terminal/README.md

 This library is not optimized for performance or comprehensive error handling.
 It is intentionally kept simple for educational purposes and uses basic ANSI escape sequences for terminal control.
 For real-world applications, consider using more robust and feature-rich crates like `termion`, `crossterm`, or `ncurses`.

 ## Changelog

+### 0.8.0
+- Enhanced line drawing capabilities with the new `line` module
+- Added `Line` struct for more flexible line drawing
+- Introduced `Direction` enum for specifying line directions
+- Added `LineStyle` struct for customizing line appearance
+- Implemented new line drawing functions: `horizontal_line`, `vertical_line`, `diagonal_line`
+- Added `circle` module with circle symbols
+- Updated existing modules to use the new line drawing system
+- Improved documentation and examples

 ### 0.7.0
 - Implemented a global error handler system